15 Pieces of Hunting Gear Every Hunter Should Own

 - SUPER BRIGHT LED TECHNOLOGY (165 feet beam) - wide variety of white & red light modes + 45°...

-- LIGHTWEIGHT AND COMFORTABLE – you won't even notice wearing it.
-Weighing only 3.2 ounces (with...
+- LIGHTWEIGHT AND COMFORTABLE – you won't even notice wearing our running headlamp.
+Weighing only...

 Every hunter should always have binoculars.
 You want to be able to see miles away to scope out your prey from a long distance.
 And if you are up high, you want to be able to see the whole area below.